JamesWoolfenden/terraform-azurerm-windowsvm/README.md

 ```

-Supply values for your resource and database name, other values have defaults which can be over ridden.
+Supply values for your resource and database name, other values have defaults that can be overridden.

 ---